sfigg/commercialization-public/docset/manufacture/desktop/add-drivers-langs-universal-apps-sxs.md

     This step can take several minutes.

     **Note**   We recommend that you update the Windows and Windows RE images at the same time, to help make sure that any necessary files are included in both images.

+    **Troubleshooting**: If winre.wim cannot be seen under the specified directory, use the following command to set the file visible:

+    `attrib -h -a -s C:\mount\windows\Windows\System32\Recovery\winre.wim`

 ## <span id="Add_drivers_to_the_image"></span>Add drivers to the image